Leslie Pinkerton, Marketing Content Manager, 8/9/17

 Brand identity is how an organization wants to be perceived by its audience.
 It is the message that your customers receive from the company brand.
 This message should be consistent and set guidelines so that your target market will always recognize your brand.

 Brand image or corporate image is the current external perceptions held by consumers.
 It is the overall associations and beliefs your customers or potential customers have about your brand.
 Corporate image encompasses the overall impression that consumers have in their mind about your brand from a variety of different sources.

 Importance of Corporate Identity

 A strong corporate identity is vital to – and instrumental in – shaping people’s sentiments about your brand and its products or services.
-In today’s competitive marketplace, it’s vital for organizations of all sizes, missions, and purposes to establish basic corporate identity principles.
+In today’s competitive marketplace, it’s vital for organizations of all sizes, missions, and purposes to establish a corporate identity manual and principles.
 Here are four reasons why.

 - Cohesiveness.
-Establishing a corporate identity ensures that everyone in the organization represents it the same way every time they interact with clients, stakeholders, and potential customers.
+Establishing a consistent corporate brand identity ensures that everyone in the organization represents it the same way every time they interact with clients, stakeholders, and potential customers.